This page gives an overview of private pools and explains its features. If you're new to Cloud Build, read Cloud Build overview.

 |Maximum concurrent builds||30||100+|

 Private pool is a fully-managed resource created by a user in a Google Cloud project.
-Private pools can be created, updated, and deleted via API, Cloud SDK, Google Cloud Console, or managed via infrastructure provisioning tools such as Terraform.
+Private pools can be created, updated, and deleted via API, Google Cloud CLI, Google Cloud console, or managed via infrastructure provisioning tools such as Terraform.

 Using Identity and Access Management permissions, builds run on private pools can be submitted cross project; that is builds don't have to originate from the same project as the private pool.
 Likewise, the service account the build runs as can be configured to allow workers to access resources from other Cloud projects during a build.